Skip to main content

 Because it is where most of an earning account's money is actually made, pay-per-view, customs, and tips are sold conversationally in DMs, not through the subscription.
 Earnings track inbox quality and coverage more than feed activity.
 And because the inbox never closes, covering it well is a continuous operation, which is the reason scaled accounts are run by teams or automation rather than the creator alone.

 Partly.
-Creators can stay anonymous to fans (no real name or face shown, faceless content) and many do, but not to OnlyFans itself, verification requires a real government ID and a selfie to earn, so the platform always knows the legal identity behind an account.
+Creators can stay anonymous to fans (no real name or face shown, faceless content) and many do, but not to OnlyFans itself: verification requires a real government ID and a selfie to earn, so the platform always knows the legal identity behind an account.
 Anonymity is from the audience, not from the platform.
+Tax authorities also receive earnings reports in many jurisdictions.

-The biggest is treating the feed as the product and neglecting the inbox, where most revenue actually comes from, followed by pricing the subscription as if it were the income, not working DMs consistently, and forgetting fan context between conversations.
+The biggest mistakes on OnlyFans are treating the feed as the product and neglecting the inbox (where most revenue is made), pricing the subscription as if it were the income, not working direct messages consistently, forgetting fan context between conversations, and posting content without a paid release cadence.
 Most underperformance is an inbox and consistency problem, not a content-quantity problem.

 How do beginners make money on OnlyFans?